delivery-solutions/ds-proximity-sdk-react-native/README.md

 ```

 ## Usage
-Import the DS Proximity Tracking plugin as below:
+Import the DS Proximity plugin as below:

 ```
 import DSProximity from 'ds-proximity-sdk-react-native';